Samudrala-Haritha/Assessment/README.md

 	Note: Models have the related tables and columns
 5. 'apiRoutes.js' have the service urls.
 Test them using postman, you will get the corresponding response or related error message.

+Testing:
+Run the 'npm test' in command prompt to test the services

 Service
 1 To get common students
           req: http://localhost:9000/api/getStudents